CodeYourFuture/curriculum/content/portfolio/success/index.md

 menu_level = ['module']
 weight = 11
 [[objectives]]
+1="Each person has a complete project good enough to show to an employer" 2="This project is featured on your portfolio"
-1="You have started your new job in tech."
+3="You have started your new job in tech."

 +++